With Christmas nearly upon us, we thought it would be fun to create a collection of gift ideas for the photography enthusiasts in your life.

 Types of angles:

-• Over the head shots are great for creating a 1st person perspective of the dish and helps reveal props.
+• Aerial shots are great for creating a 1st person perspective of the dish and helps reveal props.

 • Head on angles present food in a clean and pronounced way.
-For example, this angle can benefit images like a row of cupcakes or a line of drinks.
+This angle can benefit images featuring a row of cupcakes or a line of drinks.

 • Shoot diagonally, with the piece of food starting in one corner and ending in the opposite, to get an interesting perspective.